 We wondered if visiting a floating market near Bangkok would be worth it.
 After doing a little research, we found one market that people consistently said was more authentic and less touristy than the other floating markets near Bangkok.

 Khlong Lat Mayom Floating Market is just 17 km from the city center and is easy to visit during even a short stay in Bangkok.
 When we arrived we noticed we were basically the only tourists in the whole market.
-The market has many sections seperated by a few canals where you can buy fruits and other snacks.
+The market has many sections separated by a few canals where you can buy fruits and other snacks.

 How to do it yourself: